nitk-nest/NeST/nest/experiment/info/README.txt

 Below, we give a brief description of plots in each sub-folder.

+NOTE: All the below sub-folders may not be present in this folder.
+The sub-folders present depend on the experiment being run and the stats requested from NeST.

 netperf/
 --------
-NeST uses netperf tool for generation of TCP network traffic.
+NeST internally uses netperf to generate TCP traffic.
 The netperf folder contains the plots for sending rate of the network traffic.

 Note that the *sending rate* is the rate at which sender is sending packets.
 Hence,